Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/04-Security-Policies/III. Audit-Policy.md

 ## 📁 5.
 Screenshot Storage

-Screenshots for this section should be saved in: <br /> 📂 [`06-Screenshots/XIII.
+All screenshots for this section can be found in: <br /> 📂 [`06-Screenshots/XIII.
 Audit-Policy`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XIII.%20Audit-Policy)